Diabetes

 Type 1 Diabetes — Sick-Day Management

-- Keep taking basal insulin (pump or long-acting) even if not eating.
+- Keep taking basal insulin (pump or long-acting), even if not eating.

 Sick-Day Testing Schedule

-- Glucose: every 2–4 h (hourly if rising fast).
+- Glucose: every 2–4 hours (hourly if rising fast).

 - Ketones (blood preferred):

-- If glucose >13.9 mmol/L (250 mg/dL) or you feel unwell → check now.
+- If glucose >13.9 mmol/L (250 mg/dL) or if you feel unwell → check now.

-- Re-check every 1–2 h until normal.
+- Re-check every 1–2 hours until back to normal.

 Ketone Actions (general framework — follow your clinic plan)

-Blood ketones | What to do |
+| Blood ketones | What to do |

-0.6–1.4 mmol/L | Extra fluids; correction insulin per plan; recheck in 1–2 h. |
+| 0.6–1.4 mmol/L | Extra fluids; correction insulin per plan; recheck in 1–2 h. |

-1.5–2.9 mmol/L | Fluids, extra insulin (often 10–20% of total daily dose or ~0.1 u/kg*); recheck hourly. |
+| 1.5–2.9 mmol/L | Fluids, extra insulin (often 10–20% of total daily dose or ~0.1 u/kg*); recheck hourly. |

-≥3.0 mmol/L or any vomiting/abdominal pain/drowsiness | Emergency department now.
-Start fluids and follow correction advice en route. |
+| ≥3.0 mmol/L or any vomiting/abdominal pain/drowsiness | ⚠️ Emergency department now.
+Start fluids and correction insulin en route. |

 Insulin Adjustments